MicrocontrollersDev/MigratingToLatest/README.md

 ## Introduction

-So, you've been playing on 1.8 for the past 5 years and are ready to see what 1.17 has to offer.
+So, you've been playing on 1.8 for the past 5.5 years and are ready to see what 1.17 has to offer.
 Your first thought may be to download and install Forge and then add OptiFine as a mod, but this could not be further from the best choice.
-As Mojang have been been rolling out releases, they've also been rolling out slower performance (bad sentence, needs fixing, i cba rn), and neither Forge nor OptiFine are really able to bring back even a speck of that performance that we see in 1.12 and below.
+As Mojang have been been rolling out releases, they've also been decreasing performance with every version, and neither Forge nor OptiFine are really able to bring back even a speck of that performance that we see in 1.12 and below.
 However, another mod loader, Fabric, which is lightweight and easier to develop for, has created an amazing community in which many of its members focus on helping optimize the game to its greatest potential.

+While you can load OptiFine on Fabric, OptiFine is closed source and messes with the game in many ways, causing many non-vanilla mechanics.
+As Mojang has been making large refactors to their code base, OptiFine has been struggling to keep up and has seen a great decrease in quality.
+What once was an essential aspect to the game now is no longer as useful.
+Luckily, due to the invention of performance enhancing mods that outperform OptiFine, many members of the community have taken it upon themselves to create alternatives to many of the non performance enhancing features.

 ## Installing Fabric